CarisMoura/Roots_metabarcoding/README.md

+## Root-fungal associations in transformed landscapes: Insights from network and indicator species analysis
 # DNA metabarcoding of roots

 ## Description
-Data processing and downstream analysis pipeline for roots metabarcoding sequences using a dataset comprising four land-use types (forest, jungle rubber, rubber, and oil palm plantations) sampled in Indonesia.
-This project incorporates bioinformatic analysis, network analysis, and indicator species analysis linked to the project: "Root-fungal associations in transformed landscapes: Insights from network and indicator species analysis".
+This repository contains scripts for the data processing and downstream analysis pipeline for roots metabarcoding sequences using a dataset comprising four land-use types (forest, jungle rubber, rubber, and oil palm plantations) sampled in Indonesia in the framework of the EFForTS project.
+This project incorporates bioinformatic, network, and indicator species analysis.

 ### Bioinformatic tools
 * [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)